 “Virtual reality is changing the way people learn, communicate and create,” said Xavier Garcia, vice president and general manager, Z Workstations, HP Inc. “HP is uniting the right innovation and the right partners to position our customers with commercial VR solutions that matter.
 With our long history of insights-based innovation, and new solutions like the HP Z VR Backpack, we are empowering VR experiences our customers can use today to reinvent the future.”

 This new externally untethered VR Backpack is light with an ergonomic design and hot swappable batteries to provide unrestricted freedom within any immersive experience.
-It packs serious high-end processing power with the latest Intel® Core i7 vPro processor and chipset, providing the power to process applications at incredible speeds.This new externally untethered VR Backpack is light with an ergonomic design Click To Tweet
+It packs serious high-end processing power with the latest Intel® Core i7 vPro processor and chipset, providing the power to process applications at incredible speeds.This untethered VR Backpack is light with an ergonomic design Click To Tweet

 It is also the first wearable VR PC in the market to use the NVIDIA® Quadro® P5200.
 The 16GB of video memory will provide a huge frame buffer to avoid stuttering and dropped frames that break the sense of immersion.
 The Quadro GPUs also ensure immersion is smooth and responsive with low latency and high frame rates which – when paired with the HTC VIVE – should give a spectacular ride!
 Neither the CPU nor GPU are throttled so there is plenty of power on tap whenever you need it.